-Penetration Test: Security oriented probing of a computer system, network or web application to seek out vulnerabilities that an attacker could exploit.
+Penetration Test: Security-oriented probing of a computer system, network, or web application to seek out vulnerabilities that an attacker could exploit.

-Personal Firewall: A software application used to protect a single internet-connected computer from intruders (sometimes called a desktop firewall).
+Personal Firewall: A software application that protects a single internet-connected computer from intruders (sometimes called a desktop firewall).